 The club is a member of the Northern Association of Model Engineers and provides boiler inspection and testing services in accordance with the Northern Association code of practice.
 This gives members automatic access to the public liability insurance provided through the Northern Association.
 Personal accident and all-risks cover is available at extra cost through the same scheme.
 Anyone operating a steam boiler at a club event must have a current boiler test certificate, and be a full member of a club affiliated to the body under which the certificate is issued.

 In 2005 we commenced redevelopment of our ground level track.
 The new layout consists of a continuous circuit of approximately one kilometre.
-There is a station with two roads and eventually there will be sidings and a reversing loop.The seven and a quarter gauge track is made of flat-bottomed rail secured to wooden sleepers with stainless screws and plastic clips ballasted with black limestone on a foundation of crushed recycled buildings!
+There is a station with two roads, sidings and a reversing loop.The seven and a quarter gauge track is made of flat-bottomed rail secured to wooden sleepers with stainless screws and plastic clips ballasted with black limestone on a foundation of crushed recycled buildings!
 This is proving very popular with members and public alike.